randyh62/ROCm/docs/how-to/tuning-guides/mi300x/workload.rst

 .. note::

-   ``rocprof`` is a CLI-only utility so input and output takes the format of ``.txt`` and CSV files.
-These formats provide a raw view of the data and puts the onus on the user to parse and analyze.
-Therefore, ``rocprof`` gives the user full access and control of raw performance profiling data, but requires extra effort to analyze the collected data.
+   ``rocprof`` is a CLI-only utility where inputs and outputs take the form of text and CSV files.
+These formats provide a raw view of the data and puts the onus on the user to parse and analyze. ``rocprof`` gives the user full access and control of raw performance profiling data, but requires extra effort to analyze the collected data.